ColtonLeighton/AI-Portfolio-Assistant/README.md

 ### 3. Run the Financial Advice Chatbot
 python chatbot.py

+Note: You can add your own financial documents into the data folder, to get responses more tailored to your specific situation.

 ### 4. Run the Market / Company News Explorer (optional)
 Replace the API key in news_explorer.py with your own free NewsAPI key: https://newsapi.org/register
 Run the script locally: